 Other Key Findings Include:

-At an average of 35 cents per therm, natural gas utility energy efficiency programs are also highly cost-effective (in 2013, the national average natural gas commodity price was 49 cents per therm).
+At an average of 35 cents per therm, natural gas utility energy efficiency programs are also highly cost-effective (in 2013 dollars which it’s more now and the national average natural gas commodity price was 49 cents per therm).

 Both electricity and natural gas efficiency programs have consistently remained low-cost resources over the past decade, which shows the reliability of efficiency as a long-term resource.

-Each dollar invested in electric energy efficiency measures yields $1.24 to $4.00 in total benefits for all customers, which include avoided energy and capacity costs, lower energy costs during peak demand periods like heat waves, avoided costs from building new power lines, and reduced pollution.
+Each dollar invested in electric energy efficiency measures yields $1.24 to $4.00 in total benefits for all customers.
+All which include avoided energy and capacity costs.
+Plus lower energy costs during peak demand periods like heat waves.
+All avoided costs from building new power lines, and reduced pollution.

-Incorporating higher levels of energy efficiency in long-term planning can protect utilities and their customers against volatile and rising costs of traditional energy resources.
+Incorporating higher levels of energy efficiency in long-term planning can protect utilities.
+Furthermore, their customers get protected against volatile and rising costs of traditional energy resources.